ralampay/pycocosegmentor/README.md

 # Py COCO Segmentor

 A python utlitiy wrapper around `pycocotools` to generate a dataset for semantic segmentation from the original [COCO dataset](https://cocodataset.org/).
+This will generate a dataset consisting of a copy of images from COCO and masked images in the form of tiff files ready training on machine learning segmentation models like UNet.

 ## Dependencies